sourcegraph/handbook/content/departments/people-talent/people-ops/tools/people-ops-faqs.md

 **US teammates:**

-- The People Ops team will put a meeting on your calendar within your first 3 days of employment where you will present valid documentation that shows your identity and authorization to work in the US.
+- Within your first 3 days at Sourcegraph, you are required to complete an I-9 form and present valid documentation that shows your identity and authorization to work in the US.
 You can find a list of acceptable documents [here](https://www.uscis.gov/i-9-central/form-i-9-acceptable-documents). **Please ensure your documentation is up to date** prior to your start date.
 If your documentation is expired, it is not valid and your start date will be delayed.
+- We use a vendor called Workbright to facilitate our I-9 verification remotely.
+You will receive an email from Workbright to your personal email on Day 1.

 **Non-US teammates:**